tableau/hyper-db/website/docs/how-to/read_data.md

----
-title: Read Data from Hyper Files
+# Read Data from Hyper Files
-sidebar_position: 2
----

 Using the Hyper API, you can read data from tables in an `.hyper` file by sending SQL queries.